DAX basics in Power BI Desktop

 Now that you have a basic understanding of the most important concepts in DAX, you can begin creating DAX formulas for measures on your own.
 DAX can indeed be a little tricky to learn, but there are many resources available to you.
 After reading through this article and experimenting with a few of your own formulas, you can learn more about other DAX concepts and formulas that can help you solve your own business problems.
 There are many DAX resources available to you; most important is the Data Analysis Expressions (DAX) Reference.

-DAX has been around for several years in other Microsoft BI tools such as Power Pivot and Analysis Services Tabular models, so there’s a lot of great information out there.
+Because DAX has been around for several years in other Microsoft BI tools such as Power Pivot and Analysis Services Tabular models, there’s a lot of great information out there.
 You can find more information in books, whitepapers, and blogs from both Microsoft and leading BI professionals.
 The DAX Resource Center Wiki on TechNet is also a great place to start.

 - Validates and enters the measure into the model.